brentvollebregt/nitratine.net/_posts/2018-01-13-how-to-make-hotkeys-in-python.md

     listener.join()
 ```

+## Common Issues and Questions

+### How can I add different hotkeys for different functions?
+I have not developed this myself yet so it will be something you need to think about.
+The best way to do this would be to have two lists, one of combinations and one of definitions for each combination.
+Test each of the combinations on a keypress and if all the keys are pressed, execute the definition in the same index in the definition list.

+### ModuleNotFoundError/ImportError: No module named 'pynput'
+Did you install pynput?
+This error will not occur if you installed it properly.
+If you have multiple versions of Python, make sure you are installing pynput on the same version as what you are running the script with.

+### I got a SyntaxError
+Syntax errors are caused by you and these is nothing I can offer to fix it apart from telling you to read the error.
+They always say where the error is in the output using a ^.
+Generally people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
+You can read about SyntaxError on Python's docs [here](https://docs.python.org/2/tutorial/errors.html#syntax-errors).

 *Please leave questions and comments related to the video on YouTube as they will be replied to faster there*